ValdiviaDev/RTS-balancing-research/docs/README.md

 </table>

 I will now be calculating each cost of each unit respect of the unit it confronts.
-As we've seen with rock-paper-scissors, a negative cost in the cost table means that a unit wins to another...
-So, after explaining these two concepts, let’s dive straight into what we will call from now on the **cost table**, and the **probability calculations**.
+As we've seen with rock-paper-scissors, a negative cost in the cost table means that a unit wins against another unit, an so on.
+To calculate the costs I'll be subtracting the costs of every unit like this: **Rival unit's cost - player unit's cost**.
+The additional damage index will be multiplied to the rival cost, where it can be applicable.

+So, after explaining these two concepts, let’s dive straight into what we will call from now on the **payoff table**, and the **probability calculations**.

 <table>